borglab/gtsam.org/_posts/2020-08-30-Laplacian.md

       [ 0.41  0.41  0.41  0.41  0.41  0.41 -0.
 0. 0.
 0. 0.
 0.  ]

-This is also not surprising: even though this simulates scaling the two mountain tops and recording our elevation changes, we have no measurements connecting the two mountains, and hence we can *indepedently* vary the height of iether mountain, without violating any measurement constraint.
+This is also not surprising: even though this simulates scaling the two mountain tops and recording our elevation changes, we have no measurements connecting the two mountains, and hence we can *independently* vary the height of either mountain, without violating any measurement constraint.
 That corresponds to the two eigenvectors associated with the two zero eigenvalues.

 This is also the basis for [spectral partitioning/clustering mtehods](https://en.wikipedia.org/wiki/Spectral_clustering): the eigenvectors neatly separate the graph into two components, and this can be generalized to more sophisticated clustering methods.